sophia6703/PenguinEatSushi/README.md

 - Open the project in Unity

 **Option 2: Direct Play (windows version)**
-If you just want to dive into the game, you can download the exe file.
-Here's how:
 1. **Download the ZIP file**
 2. **Extract and Run the exe**